NonpareilGaming/Me/Done/Cover Page.md

 Gamers are people who are interested in playing games.
 No further definition.
 They're all welcome.
 Free pages all around!
 (SSO through Google/Facebook/etc.).
 Each gamer can build their profile, upload clips from Xbox, and play **rating games** to rate their favorite parts of each game.
 Each gamer will have a profile game as their first rating game.
 This will determine their profile.

+# What makes you think this will work?
+In college at UNCW, I wrote a paper and built an algorithm for predcitions based on exisitng data.
+The model failed, and I still got an A+. #NonpareilEvent Failure is part of the process.
+If you never fail, you'll never know your limits. #NonpareilQuote : "Fail fast, iterate efficiently"

 #TODO: Update Cover Page. - Nic E1.2